spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 This will update the manifest file of the Spreadsheet Importer with the service name of the app like to this path:
 `dist/thirdparty/customcontrol/spreadsheetimporter/v1_1_1/manifest.json`

+##### Workaround 2

+According to the [comment from user TravelTechCode](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/issues/582#issuecomment-2210564980) you can try to deploy the app without the packaged component first:

+> Though one hack i found is that ,if i deploy my app first without the ui5 spreadsheet component and then add and deploy the ui5 spreadsheet component in the second deployment, then it's not causing any deployment error and can be access in the content explorer too.